thealexhatcher/aws-cloudformation-tagging-permissions-example/README.md

   --profile user-account2-profile
 ```

 e.
-Delete the Cloudformation Stack created by Account1 with the Account1 User and Role.
+Delete the Cloudformation Stack created by userAccount1 with the userAccount1 User and Role.
+This will fail.
 ```bash
 aws cloudformation delete-stack \
   --stack-name test-stack1 \